TechnicalPursuit/TIBET-Examples/pizza/README.md

 The majority of the pizza application's functionality is found in the "leaf"
 tags:

+- pizza:info
 - pizza:options
 - pizza:sides
 - pizza:orderdetails
 - pizza:orderstatus

-These foundational tags all use a common structure which lets them display a section header, content region, and footer for buttons:
+All but `pizza:info` use a common markup structure which lets them display a section header, content region, and footer for buttons:

 ```
 <header/>